-From the earliest years, Minnesota Seventh-day Adventists valued meeting with others of their faith.
-One of the first Adventist women in Minnesota shared in the Review and Herald her desire to meet with other Adventists - she longed for the spiritual support of fellow believers and wondered if she could “keep the faith” without it.
-In time, family and friends joined her and eventually she was part of a bustling little church.
-What a joy to see her dream of fellowship come true!
-We take such support for granted today, but if we reflect, we realize we've been blessed by many experiences such as camp meetings, Dorcas, Pathfinders, junior camps, and more.
-Join us as we reflect on these memories!
+From the beginning, Minnesota Seventh-day Adventists have valued assembling with those of their faith.
+In researching, I browsed through letters of one of the first Minnesota Adventist women – a lady who shared in the Review and Herald her deep longing to have some Adventists with whom she could meet.
+She longed for the spiritual support of fellow believers and wondered if she could “keep the faith” without it.
+In time, her family and others did join her and eventually she was part of a bustling little church – it warmed my heart to see her dream of fellowship come true.
+Such gatherings are taken for granted today but, if we reflect, we certainly will recall many fond memories of experiences such as “dorcas”, campmeetings, junior camps, Pathfinders, and more.
+We hope you enjoy remembering these gatherings of years gone by!

 North Star Camp